Criminal conversation is another word for adultery.

 Both actions can only be brought within 3 years after the interference or adultery took please.
 This means that if 3 years have passed since the event or events in question, you may no longer sue a third party for either claim.
 Additionally, any interference or sexual intercourse AFTER the date of separation cannot be used as the basis of the lawsuit.

-If you are thinking about pursuing an alienation of affection or criminal conversation lawsuit against a third party, it is very important to contact an attorney.
+If you are thinking about pursuing an alienation of affection or criminal conversation lawsuit against a third party, it is very important to contact a divorce attorney.
 Sometimes, there are complex jurisdictional issues that can prevent the case from being heard.
 Additionally, if the lawsuit does not settle and ends up going to trial, you will need an attorney to represent you and to produce evidence on your behalf.

 If you are the defendant in an alienation of affection and/or criminal conversation lawsuit, it is even more important to contact an attorney.
 If the lawsuit is successful, you could find yourself owing a significant amount of money to the plaintiff.
 The Law Office of Stephen M. Corby has experience with these issues and can represent you in either bringing the lawsuit or defending against one.